rokaandy/mfp-nutrition-survival-analysis/README.md

 I have included a pickle file named `svl.pkl` near the modeling stage of the notebook to use.

 ### Modeling
-The initial model was using Sklearn's Logistic Regression.
+The initial model uses Logistic Regression.

 Subsequently, I used the Cox Proportional Hazards Model in survival regression to analyze the p-value and coefficients of each feature.
 Also, to see where certain features over a period of time affect the churn rate.